Country Living in a Cariboo Valley

 Yes that really is a 9 pound chicken.
 Disclaimer: Weight varies!

-We operate mostly on a seasonal basis here on our farm.
+We operate mostly on a seasonal calendar basis here on our farm.
 We like having the winters free from daily work (as much as possible).

 So we try to raise our livestock on a seasonal basis.
 Let me explain how that works for us.